Lasting Power of Attorney

 Understanding the Basics

-There are two types of LPAs: one called a health and welfare LPA, which covers decisions about medical care and living arrangements, and one for property and financial affairs.
-The latter gives authority over finances, like paying bills or selling property.
-Remember, setting up an LPA while you still have mental capacity is essential.
+There are two types of LPAs: the health and welfare LPA, which covers medical and living decisions, and the property and financial affairs LPA, which gives authority over financial matters, such as paying bills or managing property.
+Setting up an LPA while you’re still mentally capable is essential.

 What types of Last Power of Attorney are there?